ajith7209/music-cart/README.md

 # music-cart
-Responsive music-cart website using javascript
+Responsive music-cart website using HTML-CSS
 Content used in this repe may subject to copyright, so that try to use you own images and music contents.